Mathieu-Desrochers/Schemings/documentation/macros/define-table.md

 record definition
 -----------------
-Expands to a record definition.
+Expands to this record definition.

     (define-record employee-row
       employee-id